previous page back to table of contents next page

 4. Average during NEOWISE survey following initial (~2 months) cool-down period (section IV.2.a.iv).

 The temperature of the payload's beamsplitter mount assembly, which is a proxy for the HgCdTe detector focal plane temperature, is plotted as a function of time from the beginning of the original cryogenic WISE mission until February 2015 of the NEOWISE Reactivation mission in Figure 4.
 While the inner and outer cryogenic tanks held hydrogen ice, the Si:As arrays operated at 7.8 K, and the HgCdTe arrays were operated at 32 K. Following the exhaustion of cryogens in both tanks in September 2010, the telescope and FPAs warmed until reaching radiative equilibrium with the sky at a temperature of approximately 74K.
-The relatively wide range of operating temperatures for the HgCdTe detectors allowed WISE (and now NEOWISE) to continue surveying at sensitivities close to those achieved during the cryogenic mission phase (II.1.c.iii).
+The relatively wide range of operating temperatures for the HgCdTe detectors allowed WISE (and then NEOWISE) to continue surveying at sensitivities close to those achieved during the cryogenic mission phase (II.1.c.iii).
 The Si:As detectors are saturated by the flight system thermal emission at these temperatures, and no useful W3 or W4 data are collected.

 WISE was placed into hibernation in February 2011, and during that time the telescope was pointed constantly near the north ecliptic pole and viewed the Earth for half of its orbit.
 The focal planes warmed to over 200 K as a result.
 The variations in temperature from February 2011 to October 2013 are due to seasonal changes in the Earth heating of the flight system shell.
 Once the spacecraft was restored to zenith pointing for NEOWISE in October 2013, the temperatures cooled passively back to <76K within about three months.